Multilingual Code Co-Evolution Using Large Language Models: Results

 To further investigate the advantages of \DeltaTool over the best generation-based model (\UseMacro{CodeT5Up}), we break down the performance of \edittranslation and \UseMacro{CodeT5Up} on each example in the test data of \UseMacro{java2cs}.
 In Figure~\ref{fig:xmatch-token-number}, we show the average percentage of \DeltaTool (\edittranslation) and \UseMacro{CodeT5Up}'s predictions that exactly match the ground truth with respect to the number of sub-tokens in the input old code (\UseMacro{cs_old}).
 Note that the code are subtokenized using the Roberta tokenizer~\cite{Roberta}, which is used by all machine learning models.
 We exclude the examples that have more than 500 sub-tokens from being shown in this figure as those outliers only account for less than 5\% of the test data.
 We can see that the performance of \UseMacro{CodeT5Up} drastically drops with the increase of number of sub-tokens in the code to be edited (\UseMacro{cs_old}), but \edittranslation's performance is rather stable.
 This illustrates another benefit of \DeltaTool in accurately handling longer input, because of focusing on transforming the edits instead of generating the entire new code like \UseMacro{CodeT5Up}.

 Meanwhile, most of the existing transformer-based models have a length limit for the input sequence because the naive self-attention has quadratic complexity with regard to the input length.
 In Figure~\ref{fig:ref-token-number}, we present the distribution of the number of sub-tokens in the models' target outputs for \DeltaTool (\edittranslation) and \UseMacro{CodeT5Up} on the test data of \UseMacro{java2cs}.
-We only show the distribution of target outputs with fewer than 500 sub-tokens for the same reason.
+We only show the distribution of target outputs with fewer than 500 sub-tokens for the same reason described in the previous paragraph.
 Most of \DeltaTool's target outputs (the sequence of edit operations) are shorter than \UseMacro{CodeT5Up}'s output (new code in target programming language).
 This might explain why \DeltaTool achieves better performance than generation-based models on longer code as generating longer sequence are generally more challenging to machine learning models.
 Recent studies~\cite{longformer, flashattention, unlimiformer} have focused on exploring approaches to address the limitation of the model's input context window size.
 Future research should examine the performance difference between translating edit sequences and generating entirely new code using models capable of handling longer context.

 \RQ{3}{\textbf{Combining generation-based model with \DeltaTool.}} To exploit the superiority of generation-based model on short code snippets, we combine our strongest generation model---\UseMacro{CodeT5Up}---with the strongest \DeltaTool \mode---\edittranslation---based on the size of the code snippet.
 Specifically, we use \UseMacro{CodeT5Up} if the code to be updated has fewer sub-tokens than a threshold and use \DeltaTool (\edittranslation) otherwise.
 To pick the threshold for combining two models, we performed a grid-search on the validation set and selected the one that gives optimal xMatch score.
-The threshold we used is \JCthreshold{} on \UseMacro{java2cs} and \CJthreshold{} on \UseMacro{cs2java}.
-We refer to the combined model as the \emph{Hybrid} model and provide its results on the bottom row of Table~\ref{tab:java2cstranslation-results} and Table~\ref{tab:cs2javatranslation-results}.
+We refer to the combined model as the \emph{Hybrid} model and provide its results on the bottom row of Table~\ref{tab:java2cstranslation-results} to Table~\ref{tab:cs2java-cp-translation-results}.
 By combining generation-based model with \DeltaTool, we can achieve improved performance on most of the reported automatic metrics.